testUNECE/template/README_StatsCan.md

-# Coding and Classification using Bayesian Optimization
+# Coding and Classification Using Bayesian Optimization
 This repository contains the code to perform text classification utilizing Bayesian optimization with loss function being defined by fastText technique.

 ## Requirements